nestybox/sysbox/docs/distro-compat.md

 ## Shiftfs Requirement

-Shiftfs is a Linux kernel module that Sysbox uses to ensure host volumes mounted into the (rootless) container show up with proper user and group IDs (rather than `nobody:nogroup`); see the [User Guide's Design Chapter](user-guide/design.md) for more info.
+Shiftfs is a Linux kernel module that Sysbox uses to ensure host volumes mounted into the (fake-root) container show up with proper user and group IDs (rather than `nobody:nogroup`); see the [User Guide's Design Chapter](user-guide/design.md) for more info.